pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 *   **[PingCAP Talent Plan](https://github.com/pingcap/talent-plan)**

 This is a series of training courses about writing distributed systems in Go and Rust with no previous experience of TiDB or TiKV required.

+## Participation Notes

+### About team-up

+*   You need to team up before submitting the [application form](https://forms.pingcap.com/f/high-performance-challenge-en).
+One team could only select one workload for optimization.
+*   Up to five participants are allowed in a team; cross team-up is not allowed.
+*   If you have trouble in team-up, give a shout in the Slack channel for help.
+Or you can sign up as a one-person team.

+### About challenge points

+*   Your team only earns points when you resolve the issues that you proposed for workload optimization.
+If the issues resolved are not relevant, there will be no points granted.
+*   The team points are the sum of the points of all the tasks completed by your team members.
+*    The leaderboard does not indicate the final team rankings.
+Refer to [evaluation criteria](###About-evaluation-criteria) for the final results.
+*   The organizaing committee determines the challenge points for the created issues under each workload.
+The points are determined according to the team's estimated work.

+### About mentors

+*   Only one mentor is allowed in a team and one mentor could only provide instructions to one team.
+*   The team that needs mentoring could contact the organizing committee in the Slack channel.

+### About evaluation criteria

+The results of the challenge will be evaluated in teams.
+The organizing committee will pull the latest branches of each team at 18:00 on Nov.15 (China Standard Time) to evaluate workload optimization results and calculate the total PR points of each team.
+Besides, each team has 7 minutes to present their teamwork for the optimization on Nov.21.

+**The final points of each team of the challenge consist of:**

+*   Performance improvement (65%): the percentage of performance improvement compared with the base Master branch when the program started
+*   PR points of the team (30%): the validated PRs merged into Master
+*   Presentation (5%): presentation performance